JiangnanH/ImageMining/Lab2/readme.md

 - *Number of convolutional layers:* 6

-- *Kernel size for all CNN layers:* 3x3
+- *Kernel size for all convolutional layers:* 3x3

 - *Number of feature maps:* from 32 -> 64 -> 128 to 256